 Harvard Station Busway Improvements

-Starting in June, we will be improving Harvard Station’s busway, which was last renovated in the 1980s.
+We're improving Harvard Station’s busway, which was last renovated in the 1980s.

 The 1,380-foot-long busway has upper (northbound) and lower (southbound) levels.
 It is the third-busiest stop in the T’s system, serving 16,000 riders a day.